Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Graphs with one triangle

 \myclaim{cl-no3chord}{ For every path $v_1v_2v_3v_4$ with $v_2$ and $v_3$ internal and $v_1,v_4\in V(R)$ there exists $r\in V(R)$ such that $v_1v_2v_3v_4r$ bounds a $5$-face.}

 To prove~\refclaim{cl-no3chord} consider a path $P=v_1v_2v_3v_4$ with $v_2$ and $v_3$ internal and $v_1,v_4\in V(R)$, and let $C_1$ and $C_2$ be the cycles of $R\cup P$ other than $R$ such that $T$ lies in the closed disk bounded by $C_1$.
-Since $T$ is disjoint from $R$, $C_1$ does not bound a face, and hence it has length at least six by~\refclaim{A}.
-Thus $C_2$ has length at most six, and hence bounds a face by~\refclaim{A}, and therefore has length at most five by~\refclaim{cl-no22r}.
+Since $C_1$ does not bound a face, it has length at least six by~\refclaim{A}.
+Thus $C_2$ has length at most six, and hence bounds a face by~\refclaim{A}, and therefore has length five by~\refclaim{cl-no22r}.
 This proves~\refclaim{cl-no3chord}. \endclaim

 \myclaim{cl-faces}{ All faces of $G$ distinct from $R$ and $T$ have length exactly five.}